 If you’ve never made a smoked beef chuck roast before, you should give it a try.
 This cut of beef has really good flavor and melt-in-your-mouth tenderness when cooked in the smoker, whether served shredded or sliced.

 These roasts respond well to the low and slow smoking technique.
 Chuck is taken from the shoulder and neck area of the beef, so usually contains a lot of fat and connective tissue.
 These will soften and melt during smoking, adding flavor and moistness to the meat.

 There are several different cuts of chuck roast, including the seven bone roast, the arm roast, the blade roast, and the top blade roast.
-Whichever you choose, look for a roast that has a good amount of fat marbled through the meat.
-I prefer the seven bone or blade roasts.
+Whichever you choose, look for a roast that has some fat marbled throughout the meat.

 Wrap the meat in a double layer of heavy duty foil and put it back in the smoker (or in a 250 degree oven).
-Continue cooking until the internal temperature reaches 205 degrees.
+Continue cooking until the internal temperature reaches 200 degrees.